 “I embrace weeds as a bonus crop of food and animal fodder,” she says.
 I have a small army of perennial vegetables (wild rocket, chokos, arrowroot) to reduce work.
 My fruit and nut trees are designed to provide shelter for the house and garden, and crop in sequence for a succession of fruit all year round.”

 Kat recommends quail as a fantastic egg-laying alternative to chickens for small gardens.
 Her quail also provide compost through a deep litter system made up of leaves and sawdust.
 All of The Plummery’s organic waste is processed on site thanks also to a worm farm and a home-built composting toilet.

 Kat spends hours wandering around the garden, immersed in the magic of it all.
 “I love watching the seasons come and go, learning more about my plants and seeing all the creatures that come to visit,” Kat says.
 “I love eating my way through the seasons too!
 The anticipation of juicy ripe tomatoes when the first warm weather arrives…pickled cucamelons, quince paste and feijoas in autumn, sweet carrots and crisp radicchio leaves in winter, and leeks, greens and herbs in spring.”

-First published in Pip Australian Permaculture magazine.
+First published in Pip Australian Permaculture magazine, issue 8 2017.